Residence Permits for Individuals with "Duldung"

 In addition, you must fulfil the following conditions in all five cases mentioned above:

 - The Federal Employment Agency must approve your application.
-In such cases, however, there will not carry out a priority check ("Vorrangprüfung").
+In such cases, however, a priority check will not be carried out ("Vorrangprüfung").

 - You must have enough living space.

-- You must be able to speak German at B1 level.
+- You must be able to speak German at the B1 level.

 - You must not have any ties to terrorist or extremist organisations.